 On Centre’s offer, farmers to take a call later today

-New Delhi, Dec 01: Protesting farmers have called a meeting later in the day to take a decision on the Centre''s offer to hold talks as they continue their agitation at Delhi border points against the government''s new agri laws.
+New Delhi, Dec 01: Protesting farmers have called a meeting later in the day to take a decision on the Centre's offer to hold talks as they continue their agitation at Delhi border points against the government's new agri laws.

 Agriculture Minister Narendra Singh Tomar on Monday had invited leaders of farmer unions for talks on Tuesday, instead of December 3, citing the COVID-19 pandemic and cold.